acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 ## First time

 Another thing to consider is not overwhelm the players showing too much from the beginning but at the same time show the game has different ships.
 So I suppose one path here is to delegate that information to the trailer, steam page, description, etc, and then have an initial clean experience where the game goes directly to the ingame and doesn't show there are different ships or anything.
 However, I am one of those developers that believe the game is the best place to communicate so maybe I end up with a mixed thing here, like showing the hangar button but not allowing you to enter, show some information like "Select different ships.
 Complete a small asteroid to unlock".
 Also, I suppose there should be an unlocked option the first time you unlock the hangar.

+## Conclusion

+If you have ideas for different ships or unlockable content you want to see in the game, feel free to add a comment here or join discord to discuss there too.

+As always, Thanks so much for reading!